Skip to main content

 return result

-An example declaration of a Realtime Feature View using Pandas mode.
-With Pandas mode, the function sources will be Pandas Dataframes, and the function is expected to return a Dataframe matching the schema from feature_schema.
+With Pandas mode, the function inputs will be Pandas Dataframes, and the function is expected to return a Pandas Dataframe matching the schema specified by the features parameter.
+Pandas mode is recommended if you'd like to optimize for efficient offline feature retrieval workloads.

 from tecton import RequestSource, realtime_feature_view